qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

     sudo apt install make
     ```

-- You need LAPACK, BOOST and BLAS libraries to compile S4.
+- You need LAPACK, BOOST, FFT and BLAS libraries to compile S4.
 The developers of S4 recommend OpenBLAS (you can find installation
    instructions by Googling), but this also works and is simpler:

     ```bash